 One Bread, One Body a contemporary standard loved and sung in many parishes.

 Only A Shadow The Catholic version of shadow boxing religion from Carey Landry.
-I have spared listeners from Carey on this one as there is a passable version from Daniel O'Donnell.

-Our Father How could I not include the song that still crops up in the most unexpected liturgies.
+Our Father: How could I not include the song that still crops up in the most unexpected liturgies.
 And I got to meet the good lady many years later but didn't get her autograph!!

 Pange Lingua Gloriousi It usually only got an airing on Holy Thursday but that was enough to have it firmly planted in the memory bank.